Skip to content

 Virtual 10k

-This year, we are offering a virtual 10K as well as the in-person race, for those looking to participate from a distance.
-Virtual participants can run or walk a 10K distance on their own course, on their own time, at their own pace, and submit their times to our Results Portal between October 8 - 15, 2023.
+This year, we will continue to offer a Virtual 10K option for those looking to participate from a distance.
+Virtual participants can run or walk a 10K distance on their own course, on their own time, at their own pace, and submit their times to our Results Portal between October 13 - 31, 2024.
+A link to our Results Page will be provided later this year.
 Virtual participants do not qualify to win overall or age group awards.

-Registration for the virtual 10K is $35 and includes a 2023 finisher medal, race bib, an official event t-shirt (same as in-person event), and free shipping of race materials.
+Registration for the virtual 10K is $35 and includes a 2024 custom-designed finisher medal, race bib, an official event t-shirt, and free shipping of race materials.
 Registrants wishing to have a packet mailed outside of the U.S. will be contacted with the International Shipping options and invoiced the balance for the increased postage.
 Participants are responsible for providing the correct shipping address during online registration.
 For more information and to register, please visit the Registration Page.

 Top 5 Reasons to Go Virtual